Generic Name: morphine

 Where can I get more information?

-Your pharmacist can provide more information about morphine.
+Your doctor or pharmacist can provide more information about morphine.